Mystery Of The Missing Irish Crown Jewels That Still Haven’t Been Seen (Missing Treasure)

+The two pieces were said to be an incredible work of craftsmanship.
 The Grandmaster star consisted of 400 Brazilian white diamonds.
 In the middle was a shamrock emerald that sat on top of a cross of Rubies.
 The badge regalia was made from 24-karat gold, diamonds, rubies, and emeralds.

 The jewels vanished at night, the locks were easily opened and no alarm sounded during the heist.
 It was a confusing event, but it pointed to it being an inside job.
-There is still no sign of the jewels to this day, however, a 1998 report claimed that the jewel had been discovered.
+There is still no sign of the jewels to this day, however, a 1998 report claimed that the jewels had been discovered.
 If this is true, they have still not been seen by the public.
 With more than a century passed, they’ve more than likely been stripped for parts and sold to wealthy collectors over the years.
-Either that or they’re hidden far enough out of reach for their location to be a complete mystery to this day.
+Either that or they’re hidden far enough out of reach for their location to remain a complete mystery to this day.

 More Secret Locations & Treasure >>>